alisi1989/Polaris/README.md

 ### Manhattan plot with threshold line and SNP annotations

 ```
-./Panderas_Plots manhattan --alg haplosweep --input haplosweep_ihs.out --chr 2 --output haplosweep_manhattan.pdf --threshold-line 2.0 --color-line red --rs-annot 2.0 --label-annot y --statistic iHS
+./Panderas_Plots/Panderas_Plots manhattan --alg haplosweep --input Example/3.Output_selscan_HaploSweep/HaploSweep/Finnish_norm.txt --chr 2 --output Example/4.Output_iHS_EHH_Plots/haplosweep_manhattan.png --threshold-line 2.0 --color-line red --rs-annot 2.0 --label-annot y --statistic iHS
 ```

 where users can select options to create a threshold line and annotate SNPs in addition to the required arguments described above.
 In particular, users can specify: 1) an iHS Y-value with the `"--threshold-line"` flag for outlier values (e.g., 2); 2) a specific color of the threshold line using the `"--color-line"` flag (e.g., red); 3) threshold for annotating statistics with rs identifiers in absolute numbers (e.g., 2, 3, 4) with `"--rs-annot"` flag; and 4) specify (yes or no) if users want to add labels (rs identifiers) to dots with the `"--label-annot"` flag.
 Because labels can overlap, this flag gives users the option to remove the labels for a cleaner plot, if they prefer.

 Other noteworthy features include: i) changing the size and/or color of each dot in Manhattan plots with the `--size–dots` flag; and ii) creating a list of genes harboring outlier iHS values in a *.txt file using `"--gene–annot"`.

-For this latter feature (`"--gene–annot"`), if users wish to include gene annotations in the Manhattan plots, they will need to prepare a separate gene annotation text file in tab-delimited format:
+For this latter feature (`"--gene–annot"`), if users wish to include gene annotations in the Manhattan plots, they will need to prepare a separate text file, or use the one already provided in this repository in the `Gene-Reference` folder, for the gene annotation in tab-delimited format and use the command `--gene-file` followed by the .txt file:

 ```
 chr    start    end    gene